ronroc/carND-behavoiral-cloning/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+Since the training data which I generated did not help in training a robust model, sample dataset given in the course was used

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 8037 number of left, center and right camera images and the steering angle which was used as inputs

+Preprocessing of the data did not help to improve the accuracy.
+Methods used / tried can be found in utils.py

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 0.2% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10 which was obtained after a few iterations.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Disclosure - Methods in utils.py are forked from Siraj Raval github repo https://github.com/llSourcell